 With a legacy that spans six centuries, there is no finer place to play a round of golf than the country that gave the game to the world.
-Find courses like nowhere else in the world.
-Find a course you have never played before.
-Find a passion for this glorious game!
-You'll be spoiled for choice on your golf break in Scotland with over 550 fantastic courses to play, including links courses, parkland courses, 9-hole courses and everything else in between.
+You'll be spoiled for choice on your golf break in Scotland with over 550 fantastic courses to play, including links courses, parkland courses and 9-hole courses.

-If you are just beginning to take up the sport, or haven't played for a few years, you'll find everything you need to know right here.
-Whichever region of Scotland you decide to visit, you'll find a golf course to suit you.
+If you are just beginning to take up the sport, or haven't played for a few years, check out our Beginner's Golf Guide.

 Golf Events in 2022

 Here is just a flavour of golf events and tournaments taking place in Scotland in 2022...

 - Genesis Scottish Open - 7 - 10 July

 - The Senior Open hosted by Rolex - 21-24 July

 - Trust Golf Women's Scottish Open - 28-31 July

 - Alfred Dunhill Links Championships - 29 September - 2 October